Stovent/CeDImu/src/CDI/SoftCDI/README.md

 ## TODO

 - rename ciapdriv to something like cdfmdriv because I do not have a ciap, and replace the /cd dev desc
+- Should the CDDrive and Pointer cores go to the SoftCDI directory?

 ## Useful notes